Spring Institute for Youth Services 2026

 East Lansing Public Library

-Eric Berling, Ph.D. is the STEAM Educator at the East Lansing Public Library.
+Eric Berling is the STEAM Educator at the East Lansing Public Library.
 He earned his doctorate at Michigan State University, where he focused on the nature of scientific explanation and the development of scientific character.
-As a STEAM Educator, Eric shares his passion for inspiring and nurturing curiosity by developing a wide variety of STEAM programs.
-He also oversees the library's Maker Studio, where he helps patrons of all experience levels utilize maker tech and design software.
+As a STEAM Educator, Eric shares his passion for inspiring and nurturing curiosity by developing a wide variety of educational programs.
+He also helps patrons of all experience levels utilize the library’s makerspace to bring their creativity to life.

 Outcomes